StackVista/stackstate-docs/setup/cli.md

      ...
 ```

-To use a non-default instance:
+To use the StackState CLI with a non-default instance:

 ```
 sts --instance <instance_name> ...